natom24/Intro_Week1/Filesystems.md

 ## Filesystem Structure

-The base of the filesystem in Unix-based operating systems (like Linux and Mac OS, which we will focus on exclusively in this workshop) is indicated with a single forward slash (`/`) and is known as the filesystem's root.
+The base of the filesystem in Unix-based operating systems (like Linux and Mac OS, which we will focus on in this class) is indicated with a single forward slash (`/`) and is known as the filesystem's root.
 The location of all files and folders can be written with a __path (i.e., address) that starts at the root__.
 Folders are hierarchical, so paths to highly nested folders will need to include all parent folders.

 ![ExampleMacFilesystem](https://github.com/IntroPhylogenomics/ComputingFundamentals/blob/master/exampleFilesystem.png)